jeremyaboyd/simplemvcjs/README.md

 2. Include simplemvc.js in your project
     1. By [downloading](https://raw.githubusercontent.com/jeremyaboyd/simplemvcjs/master/src/simplemvc.js) and including simplemvc.js manually in your project.
     2. Through npm by running `npm install simplemvcjs`
-3. Create and/or open app.js
+3. Create and open `app.js` (needed for steps 4-6)
-4. Import/Require SimpleMVC
+4. Import SimpleMVC

 	`const SimpleMVC = require('simplemvcjs');`

-	or if you downloaded the project
+	or if you downloaded the project:

 	`const SimpleMVC = require('/path/to/simplemvc.js');`
 5. Create your first SimpleMVC.Controller